-This planning guide for 5 days in Sedona will answer all your travel questions from, where to stay, where to eat, the best time to go, where to hike, what to pack, and of course what to see.
-This post has everything you need to plan an amazing 5 days in Sedona.
+In this 5 days in Sedona planning guide, I’ll be answering all your travel questions about, where to stay, where to eat, the best time to go, where to hike, and what to pack to help you plan an amazing 5 days in Sedona.

 Where to Stay?